tlhackque/BlockCountries/README.md

 #Latest updates:

+V2.13 Add Zip compression to debug log.
+Log start and stop to syslog.

 V2.12 Rewrite debug logging and gather more data for debugging.

 V2.11 Improve debug logging.  `bcinstall` reports all problems at once, provides more detail.